© Copyright 2018 - SURF ZUP

 Jack DeFranco (aka - Johnny Reverb) responds:

-I have had the great privilege and honor to tour with and be part of The Ventures family for two decades.
+I have had the great privilege and honor to tour with and be part of The Ventures family for more than two decades.
 Don Wilson (The Ventures Co-Founder and Rhythm Guitar) also allowed me be a Co-Producer on numerous albums.
 In 2009, we released the album "The Ventures Surfin' Guitars, The Best Surfing Album Ever".
 We believed it was the coolest collection of surf guitar songs, ever.

 To augment unbelievable recordings, and the terrific album art, I wanted to write album liner notes to explain to people the significance of "surf".
 So, here it is, the draft from the album: